 The primary cause of cachexia is not anorexia or decreased caloric intake.
 Rather, this complex metabolic condition involves increased tissue catabolism; protein synthesis is decreased and degradation increased.
-Cachexia is mediated by certain cytokines, especially tumor necrosis factor-alpha, IL-1b, and IL-6, which are produced by tumor cells and host cells in the tissue mass.
+Cachexia is mediated by certain cytokines, especially tumor necrosis factor-alpha, interleukin (IL)-1b, and IL-6, which are produced by tumor cells and host cells.
 The adenosine triphosphate (ATP)–ubiquitin-protease pathway plays a role as well.

 Cachexia is easy to recognize, primarily by weight loss, which is most apparent with loss of temporalis muscle mass in the face (Hippocratic facies).
 The loss of subcutaneous fat increases the risk of pressure injury over bony prominences.